 Micah 5 will reinforce all that we've seen.
 In it's own way, that chapter in Micah will put it all together.
 But, you might not have seen it as clearly, if you hadn't looked at the other prophets first.

 Then, we get a bit out into the weeds with the Seven Seals of Revelation 6 and 7.
 It was a late addition to this book, and I wasn't sure if I should discuss these seals, but Seal Six is unmistakable proof of what we are talking about.
 If you were wondering where the coming of Gog lies in the Book of Revelation, it's the last part of Revelation 6 - the Sixth Seal.

 Feel free to try and prove any and all of this wrong.
 In fact, I would be profoundly relieved if you did so.
 I did not enjoy writing any of this book, and I would love to find that I was wrong.

 Now, why do I keep referring to Israel and the Jews as the Children of Jacob?

-The simplest reason is that this is the correct response to those who teach Replacement Theology.
+The simplest reason is that this is the correct response to those who teach Replacement Theology (aka, Supersessionism).
 Replacement theologians claim that every reference to Israel in the Bible is now pointed right at them - at Christians.
 That is a patently illogical position, but many Christians still hold this idea.
-So, it helps a bit in clarifying my point, when I refer to the physical descendants of Israel as the children of Jacob - just as the Bible also does, many times.
+So, it helps a bit to clarify my point by referring to the physical descendants of Israel as the children of Jacob - just as the Bible also does, many times.
 However, there is a far deeper, more spiritual reason for referring to them as The Children of Jacob.

-When Jacob left his father and mother and went into exile, he was not a follower of God.
+When Jacob left his father and mother and went searching for a wife, he was not a follower of God.
 That might surprise you, so I hope that you were sitting down when I said that.
 But, it's true.
-To put it in Christian terms…
+To put it in Christian terms:

 Unfortunately, Jacob wasn't completely convinced: